Summary

 More detailed method:

-2. "PH Deal Stage": this is a custom field you create.
-This field should have labels and internal values matching both the "Sales Stage" field in Planhat and the labels of the "Deal Stage" in HubSpot.
-For example, if the HubSpot "Deal Stage" field has a value with the label "Closed Won", then the "PH Deal Stage" field should have a value with the label and internal value "Closed Won", and the "Sales Stage" field in Planhat should also have the value of "Closed Won" (as described above)
+"PH Deal Stage": this is a custom field you create.
+This field should have labels and internal values matching both the "Sales Stage" field in Planhat and the internal values of the "Deal Stage" field in HubSpot.
+For example, if the HubSpot "Deal Stage" field has an option with the internal value "closedwon", then the "PH Deal Stage" field should have an option with the label and internal value both as "closedwon", and the "Sales Stage" field in Planhat should also have the value of "closedwon" (as described above)

-• Branch 1: goes to the correct Pipeline
+Branch 1: goes to the correct pipeline

 Click the image to view it enlarged